EO Green by Ensar Oud

 PinkdawnPinkdawn 4 years ago

 An excellent review that I really enjoyed reading.
-I love a good oud, but not exclusively.
+I love good ouds, but not exclusively.
 I like to discover new things.
-To focus only on oud is already daring for a label, because trends are very short-lived, even in fragrances.
+Relying solely on oud is quite bold for a brand, as trends in fragrances can be very fleeting.

 FriesinFriesin 4 years ago